AndcultureCode/AndcultureCode.CSharp.Core/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 ##### Summary

-Gets or sets the error type/
+Gets or sets the error type.

 <a name='P-AndcultureCode-CSharp-Core-Models-Error-Key'></a>
 ### Key `property`